Natanaelvich/course-plataform-ignite-lab-2022/README.md

 - Clone the repository and access the folder;
 - Install dependencies with `yarn`;
 - Copy keys env example to .env and fill all;
-- run docker-compose up -d to start container docker
+- run `docker-compose up -d` to start container docker;
 - Start the servers with `yarn start:dev`;
 - Start the web with `yarn dev`;